-Octopus also provides a Home Office Allowance program, in which we match 50% of what you spend on eligible home office equipment in a year, up to a cap of $1500 AUD (or equivalent in other countries - more details in the link below).
+Octopus also provides a Home Office Allowance program, in which we match 50% of what you spend on eligible home office equipment in a year, and 100% for the first headset each year.
+See the budget per year below:

-We pay 50% as a way of giving you the flexibility to choose what works best for you, whilst balancing the need to spend the company's money wisely.
-The intent behind this is to say that if you think you need a new top of the line Aeron office chair, or a standing desk, or a desktop computer or noise-canceling headset, Octopus will pay for half of it.
+We pay 50% as a way of giving you the flexibility to choose what works best for you, whilst balancing the need to spend the company's money wisely, and avoiding fringe benefit tax issues that crop up if we paid the full amount.
+The intent behind this is to say that if you think you need a new top-of-the-line Aeron office chair, or a standing desk, or a new keyboard, Octopus will pay for half of it.

 Ultimately, if you don't have a solid internet connection, a workable home office environment, and a working laptop and headset, you're going to have a hard time contributing at Octopus or doing the best work of your life.
 Our programs help, but ultimately it's up to you to find a solution.

 For example, if your home internet connection is unstable, and your Zoom calls drop out, we expect you to find a solution.
 We can help or make suggestions - such as finding a different place to work from (see Where You Work).
 If you've moved to a new home and it turns out the best internet you can get is dial-up, well, tough.
 Don't work from home.
 Attempting to is only letting your teammates down.

 You also have an obligation to make sure that the place you choose to work from is safe.
 We're not going to send inspectors to your home to check that you've replaced your fire alarm batteries or that you're not writing code from your bathtub.
 If it's not safe, or you're concerned about your safety, find a different location to work from.